jodt/P3-Developpez-le-back-end-en-utilisant-Java-et-Spring-API/README.md

 # CHATOP

 Chatop is an application for connecting tenants and owners.
-The backend of the application is developed in JAVA with Spring Boot and the frontend with Angular
+The backend of the application is developed in JAVA with Spring Boot and the frontend with Angular.

 ## USING Chatop
 To use Chatop, follow these steps: